 Each day, declaring your body as a sanctuary and making intentional steps to de-flame your system will not only stave off chronic disease, but will gift you zero bloat, clear skin and enviable amounts of energy.

-What are the most inflaming foods to avoid (always)?
-Anything and everything fried (think: french fries, Chinese take out, potato chips, etc...), gluten, dairy, meat + eggs, refined cooking oils (think: sunflower oil, safflower oil, canola oil, almond oil), boxed goods (aka, bads) with preservatives and additives, and partially-hydrogenated peanut butter (think: Skippy).
+What are the most inflaming foods?
+We aren't in the business to vilify foods, but when wanting to be conscious of inflammation, be aware of the amounts you're consuming in anything fried (think: french fries, Chinese take out, potato chips, etc...), gluten, dairy, meat + eggs, refined cooking oils (think: sunflower oil, safflower oil, canola oil, almond oil), boxed goods with preservatives and additives, and partially-hydrogenated peanut butter (think: Skippy).

 What to do for a far less-inflamed day?

-Noon: Pair your lunch with a cup of steeped cinnamon rose tea, or dress a salad with anti-inflammatory foods like cilantro, spinach, strawberries, pomegranates, cucumber and soaked + sprouted walnuts.
+Noon: Pair your lunch with a cup of steeped Sakara detox tea, or dress a salad with anti-inflammatory foods like cilantro, spinach, strawberries, pomegranates, cucumber and soaked + sprouted walnuts.
 Also, coconut water!

-Night: In the evening, cool your body down with a Sakara night water, paired with a 20 minute session of no technology, and y-o-u time.
+Night: In the evening, cool your body down with a spike of Sakara Detox Concentrates, paired with a 20 minute session of no technology, and y-o-u time.
 Whether that means reading a juicy novel, sitting in silence, focusing on your breath, or journaling, take yourself out of the chaos of the day and instill a sense of calm before heading into dreamland.

 And all along: Drink lots and lots of water!
 Bonus points if your water contains trace minerals, joints and tissues-loving silica, and super duper de-flaming rose oil.